tcdude/foolysh/ext/docs/animation.md

   * **Relative to Node:** whether the states supplied should be applied relative to another Node

-Animations get transformed automatically into an [Interval](#interval), which is the base component of the entire Animation System.
+~~Animations get transformed automatically into an [Interval](#interval), which is the base component of the entire Animation System.~~ Animations get executed in a similar fashion to [Interval](#interval), with the principal difference, that due to varying duration of combined animations, parts of an animation can finish prior to completing the entire animation.

 ### Interval